elceef/dnstwist/docs/README.md

 ```

 The arguments for `dnstwist.run()` are translated internally, so the usage is
 very similar to the command line.

-Keep in mind that `dnstwist.run()` spawns a number of daemon threads and sets
+Keep in mind that `dnstwist.run()` spawns
-custom signal handlers, which means it can be only executed in main thread of
-the main interpreter!
+a number of daemon threads.

 Notes on coverage